How Much Does It Cost to Make an App Like Periscope

 - Post-release expenses

 According to Sara Hadar, a software engineer at Twitter, the Periscope Android team consisted of three app engineers, one video engineer, and one designer.
 That’s not counting management and QA staff.
 However, Periscope’s development was backed by considerable funding from investors.
-We believe that an App like Periscope can be made for a lesser price with the smaller team - you’ll just need more time to finish it.
+We believe that an App like Periscope can be made for a lesser price with a smaller team - you’ll just need more time to finish it.

 Just make sure you have the following guys onboard.